-The categories with the most households "somewhat selecting dissatisfied" or "very dissatisfied" were the connections between neighborhoods, parks, and businesses (19%) and links to the waterfront (18%).
-From these responses, it is clear that residents would like to see the off-street trail network expand beyond the park system and start connecting destinations the like waterfront. businesses, and neighborhoods.
+The categories with the most households "somewhat selecting dissatisfied" or "very dissatisfied" were the between connections neighborhoods, parks, and businesses (19%) and links to the waterfront (18%).
+From these responses, it is clear that residents would like to see the off-street trail network expand beyond the park system and start connecting destinations like the waterfront. businesses, and neighborhoods.